 Sony Cyber-shot DSC-RX10 IV prices and specs

 The Cyber-shot DSC-RX10 IV belongs to the category of slr like bridge cameras.
-It means that the Cyber-shot DSC-RX10 IV is not so big as DSLR cameras but still shoots great photos and has a variety of taking photos options.
+It means that the Cyber-shot DSC-RX10 IV is smaller than DSLR cameras but still captures perfect pictures and has different kinds of taking pictures options.

-The camera has max shutter speed of 1/2000 sec.
-It is an average shutter speed which will be enough for making action pictures of a satisfactory quality.
-The camera has tilting LCD that will let you to capture pictures from any odd angle easily.
-The lens is fixed and you won't be able to switch it.
-The lens provides great 25x optical zoom.
+The Sony Cyber-shot DSC-RX10 IV has max shutter speed of 1/2000 sec.
+It is an average shutter speed which will be enough for making action pictures of a very good quality.
+The Sony Cyber-shot DSC-RX10 IV has tilting LCD that will let the owner to shoot pictures from any odd perspective very simple.
+The lens is fixed and you can't change it.
+The lens has amazing 25x optical zoom.

-Also this model has Wi-Fi which means that the Cyber-shot DSC-RX10 IV owner can use the phone or tablet for remote control for example.
-The Cyber-shot DSC-RX10 IV battery life will be enough to capture up to 400 pictures.
+Also this model has Wi-Fi which means that the Cyber-shot DSC-RX10 IV owner can back up shots to a cloud service for example.
+The Cyber-shot DSC-RX10 IV battery life will be enough to shoot up to 400 pictures.

 Screen & Viewfinder